-The three principal aims of the History Department at Weatherhead are to encourage a love of History, promote a sense of social responsibility amongst our students and enable each one to fulfil their potential.
+The three principal aims of the History Department at Weatherhead are to encourage a love of History, promote a sense of social responsibility amongst our students and enable each one to fulfill their potential.

 To this end students undertake a series of historical enquiries to encourage them to think critically for themselves and develop their own views of the past.
 They explore the cultural, social and ethnic diversity of Britain from Medieval times to the end of the twentieth century and begin to understand how this has helped to shape Britain’s identity.
 Students are encouraged to think about the wider significance of events and so appreciate how the past has shaped the world we live in today.
 Through their studies they develop fundamental historical skills such as research, analysis and evaluation, which will serve them well in the future.